thom4parisot/thom4.net/source/_drafts/2014/present.md

 I start witnessing my body aging.
 The first decade of decay while reaching its momentum, or perhaps during the fourties.

 Time is limited, and never granted.

+I’m not building softwares.
+I’m building trust and confidence.